99Mallman/99Mallman.github.io/GES_486_Final/index.md

 ![Percent of Lake Buffer Area Adequately Forested in Maryland](https://user-images.githubusercontent.com/78063176/118919073-d683cd80-b901-11eb-9afb-ce30ef520756.png)

 ## Description
 This map relates several factors.
 At the bottom is a basemap for spatial reference.
 Above that is a choropleth map of each county's percent area of lake buffer area that contains forest, or more accurately 10% or more canopy cover.
 A dark colored county represents one that, for the most part, has vegetation surrounding its lakes.
 The process by which this was done can be found in the link above.
 Above that still is a raster file of Maryland canopy cover.
 It serves as comparison between a county's percentage and shown canopy.
-Unfortunately,  Lastly, laid on top, are the Maryland lakes.
+The data for this file is unfortunately incomplete, as you can see.
+Large chunks of data are missing, in some cases because of unaccounted for water but this isn't always the case.
+A notable missing section extends between Carroll and Baltimore county.
+The canopy cover data set is also in 30 meter resolution.
+Lastly, laid on top, are the Maryland lakes.
+The streams and their buffers were not included so not to cluster the map.

+## Results

 ---
 ---